 Large Volume Recruitment

-Assessment centres produce double fold cost saving in terms of resources and financially.
+Assessment centres produce double-fold cost saving in terms of resources and finances.
 They result in a reduced time-to-hire and an optimised candidate shortlist.
 Assessment solutions also create the opportunity to identify a future candidate pool.
 This is done by building a database of candidates who may not be a fit for the current role but may have potential when a more suitable role opens at a later date.
-This again optimises companies cost saving both time and costs.
+This again optimises companies savings in terms of time and costs.